 What the AI summary actually covers

-Podtyper's podcast episode summary generator works from the full transcript, not a clip or sample.
+Podtyper's AI podcast summarizer works from the full transcript, not a clip or sample.
 That matters because summaries built from a partial transcript tend to weight whatever was said first.
 This one covers the whole episode.

 Speaker attribution pulls from the transcript too, so quotes are tied to the correct person when speaker recognition is on.
 The takeaways aren't generic restatements of the title — they come from what was said in the episode, not how it was marketed.